UniMath/agda-unimath/src/foundation/global-subuniverses.lagda.md

 ## Definitions

-### The predicate on of being a global subuniverse
+### The predicate on a family of subuniverses of being closed under equivalences

 ```agda
 module _